graciellehigino/ms_range_interactions/manuscript.md

 between the ranges of a predator and a primary producer may be due a third species we don't know is connected to both).
-Here in this proof of concept, we investigate the disagreements between available data for species that compose a well-known foodweb in the African continent, discuss the mechanisms that can lead to this, and reinforce the importance of open geographically explicit interaction data.
+Here in this proof of concept, we investigate the disagreements between available data for species that compose a well-known food web in the African continent, discuss the mechanisms that can lead to this, and reinforce the importance of open geographically explicit interaction data.

 # Methods

-We indentified areas of data deficits on the ranges of predators based on a simple
+We identified areas of data deficits within the ranges of predators based on a simple
-rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species, which in turn is directly connected to a primary producer (plants).
+rule: any part of a predator’s range that did not intersect with the range of at least one prey herbivore species, which in turn is directly connected to a primary producer (plants), was considered data deficient.
 To do that, we used a Serengeti food web dataset [@Baskerville2011SpaGui] (which comprises carnivores, herbivores, and plants from Tanzania) and its species ranges from IUCN.
-Then, we calculated the difference in range sizes between the original IUCN ranges of predators and those without the areas where they would be alone, based on species interaction data.
+Then, we calculated the difference in range sizes between the original IUCN ranges of predators and those without the areas where they would be disconnected from their food webs, based on species interaction data.
 Finally, we added the GBIF occurrence points for the Serengeti species to investigate whether the results would be different if we used another source of distribution data.